 - You press the START button after you see the athlete begin to run.
 The amount of time after you press the button gives the athlete a head start.

 How much of a head start differs for many reasons; however, it will always favor the athlete.

-The following table shows some examples of the 40-yard dash reported by the media and the NFL Scouting time:
+The following table shows some examples of the 40-yard dash times at Pro Days reported by the media, along with the NFL Combine time:

-Figure 1 – Example 40-yard time “Improvements” from the NFL Scouting.
+Figure 1 – Example 40-yard time “Improvements” from the NFL Scouting Combine.

 So next time you hear a discussion on athlete’s 40-yard dash times, just know: all times are not created equal.